element-hq/policies/docs/ems/terms_and_conditions.md

 #### 5.1.3 Pricing

-We have defined a flat price per MAU per month.
+We have defined a price per MAU per month which varies wiith the bundle to which you are subscribing.
 Every payment needs to be made upfront and is not cancelable, except if stated otherwise in a contract between the Customer and Element.
-Fees already paid are not refundable, and the full plan price will automatically be debited from the saved card on the monthly anniversary of the subscription.
-The Customer can find the details of their upcoming and past bills in the "Billing" section of the "Billing" section of their account. **If the payment can't be taken access to the server will be blocked for all users until the payment is cleared.**
+Fees already paid are not refundable, and the full plan price will automatically be debited from the saved card on the billing anniversary of the subscription.
+The Customer can find the details of their upcoming and past bills in the "Billing" section of the "Billing" section of their account. **If the payment can't be taken, access to the server will be blocked for all users until the payment is cleared.**

 An upgrade to a superior hosting plan can take place at any point in the billing period.
 A downgrade can only happen at the anniversary date of the subscription.

-Every plan includes one free user.
-That means that for example, for a 100 MAU server, at $1.50 per MAU per month, one will only pay $148.50 per month in total.

 ### 5.2 Matrix Hosting: Additional Users

 The resource usage of a server is not linearly linked to the number of MAU on it: a small number of users can use huge resources and vice-versa.
 To palliate this we've introduced the ability to buy additional MAUs, the "Additional Users": if the server reached the maximum number of MAU but the resources usage is relatively low, the Customer can buy the ability to add more users on the plan.
 This will not increase the amount of resources available.

-These Additional Users have the same status as the MAUs included in the plan and just add up to the total count.
+These Additional Users will be priced at the same rate as the other users and have the same status as the MAUs included in the plan and just add up to the total count.

 Additional Users can be added and removed from the plan at any time and will be charged pro-rata temporis: full MAU price is charged at acquisition and the proportion of unused amount of time is reimbursed at deprovisioning.
 The consumed time is not refundable.

 ## 6. Support

-We do not yet offer contracted support for the homeserver, which is in consequence provided on a best effort basis by Element - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the[ +matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org) community).
+Support is available by email to [support@element.io](mailto:support@element.io).
+Queries will be addressed at a different priority level depending on the bundle which has been subscribed to:

-Queries sent to [support@element.io](mailto:support@element.io) will be addressed on a best-effort basis by the paid team.
-Phone support is not provided.
+    - Nickel: queries will be addressed on a best-effort basis.
+    - Silver: queries will be prioritised, but no SLA is guaranteed.
+    - Gold and above: queries will be prioritsed and we guarantee a turnaround within the next business day.

+Phone support is not yet provided.

 ## 7. App Developers

 We encourage everyone to write software that uses the Matrix Protocol and interfaces with the Communication Service.

-The Matrix Protocol and our implementation will change over time, and we may change or deprecate APIs or behaviour for any feature of the Communiation Service from time to time - it is the Application Developer's responsibility to ensure that calls or requests they make to or via our Service are compatible with then-current APIs for the Communication Service.
+The Matrix Protocol and our implementation will change over time, and we may change or deprecate APIs or behaviour for any feature of the Communication Service from time to time - it is the Application Developer's responsibility to ensure that calls or requests they make to or via our Service are compatible with then-current APIs for the Communication Service.
 We will always try to inform the Application Developer of any changes with reasonable notice so they can adjust their Application, but we are under no obligation to do so.

 Provided that the Application Developer comply with the terms of this Agreement and our policies and procedures, you may use the Hosting Service to execute Applications owned by them.
 You are solely responsible for the Applications you run, including any data, text, images or content they contain.